elan-ev/opencast-obs-plugin/docs/index.md

 Opencast OBS Studio Plugin
 ==========================

-A Plugin for [OBS Studio](https://obsproject.com/), which allows recorded files to be uploaded directly to [Opencast](http://opencast.org).
+A Plugin for [OBS Studio](https://obsproject.com/) which allows recorded files to be uploaded directly to [Opencast](http://opencast.org).

 OBS Studio is a free and open source software for video recording and live streaming.
-In combination with Opencast and this plugin, lecturers are easily able to create screen recordings and upload them to Opencast for processing and distribution alongside their regular lecture recordings.
+In combination with Opencast and this plugin lecturers are easily able to create screen recordings and upload them to Opencast for processing and distribution alongside their regular lecture recordings.

-OBS Studio and this plugin are available both for Linux and Windows.
+OBS Studio and this plugin are available for both Linux and Windows.

 Installation